 Paying for insurance and utility bills for two properties

-Hopefully, this short article answered some of the questions that arise in the debate on should you put your home on the market before or after you move out.
-The key is to consider your individual situation alongside the financial repercussions that come with staying in or moving out of your home.
+Hopefully, this short article answered some of the questions that arise in the debate.
+Should you put your home on the market before or after you move out.
+The key is to consider your individual situation alongside the financial repercussions.
+That come with staying in or moving out of your home.
 Whatever you finally decide to do, we wish you all the luck with selling your home!